jedgroev/SGWebsite/lessons/20180501_Experimental_Design_Emiel/README.md

 ### Level
 Absolute beginners, begginers and advanced.

+### Lesson objectives
+At the end of this lesson, you will be able to:
+- Important principles of a good experimental design
+- What are confounding factors
+- What is an experimental unit

 # Lesson outline

 ## Part I - Definitions and a practical case (~ 15min - Marc & Emiel)